 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-If you know anything about England then you’ll almost certainly know that, unfortunately, it’s a country which gets more than its fair share of rain, which can be a bit of a downer if you were planning a holiday or even a day out in its exciting capital city of London.
+If you know anything about the UK, then you’ll almost certainly know that, unfortunately, it’s a country that gets more than its fair share of rain.
+And this can be a bit of a downer if you were planning a holiday or even a day out in its exciting capital city of London.

-So escape the dreary British weather with 16 of the best rainy day activities London has to offer…
+So escape the dreary British weather with 19 of the best rainy-day activities London has to offer…

 Without a doubt, one of the best things to do in London on a rainy day is to hit up one of the capital’s many incredible museums and galleries.

 There are plenty of options to choose from all across the city, so whether you’re interested in art, history, science, or even more niche and obscure topics, there’s a museum in London that is guaranteed to tickle your fancy.